Another in the Frequently Given Advice department:

 It’s considered poor design to have a lot of fonts on a page anyway, without some special reason.
 Usually, there is one font for headers, and maybe a different one for paragraphs.
 You can use the variations of bold, italic and colour to achieve variety, even in WordPress.

-), then select from the Format drop-down list on the second line that appears.
+In WordPress, when writing a post or page in Visual mode, you can easily tag your headings.
+To do this, click on the “Kitchen Sink” button (right), then select from the Format drop-down list on the second line that appears.
 The format you select will affect a whole paragraph, making it either “paragraph” or Heading1, Heading2 etc.

 A “Preformatted” font is also available (see which is a typewriter-like monospaced font like Courier, and is usually used to quote computer code.
 You have to put in the line breaks yourself or it will just extend on forever.
 You can experiment with those.
 They are defined in the stylesheet.

-- It doesn’t work with all browsers,
+- It doesn’t work with all browsers (UPDATE 2013: this issue has faded away as browsers improve),

 Fancy fonts can also be used by creating an image file of the text.
 This practice is regularly seen in headers and logos.
 The disadvantages of taking this approach with page text and headlines are: